cdransf/cd-11ty/src/posts/2017/senator-attacks-argument-for-net-neutrality-repeal.md

 > ISPs are quick to tell the FCC and the public that Title II is harming network investment, but they have presented a much rosier view when talking to investors.<!-- excerpt -->

 ISPs are _already_ investing in infrastructure with existing regulations in place.
-They want net neutrality restrictions repealed so that they can more freely continue their existing abusing and anti-competitive behavior[^1].
+They want net neutrality restrictions repealed so that they can more freely continue their existing abusing and anticompetitive behavior[^1].

-A better fix for this problem would be to encourage more competition in the market, rather than shred regulations covering existing companies with near-monopoly positions and an extensive track record of anti-competitive and customer-hostile behavior.
+A better fix for this problem would be to encourage more competition in the market, rather than shred regulations covering existing companies with near-monopoly positions and an extensive track record of anticompetitive and customer-hostile behavior.

 [^1]: If ISPs are threatened by Netflix, they should try competing by creating a service that doesn't suck.